DistributedProofreaders/ppcomp/doc/css-transform.rst

 HTML: use greek transliteration in title attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the greek text in the html also includes the transliteration in the
-title attribute, the diff will use it to compare with a latin1
-version.
+**OBSOLETE**.
+Current DP policy is to use Unicode Greek.

 HTML: suppress zero width space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some HTML contain zero-width spaces.
+Some HTML contains zero-width spaces.
 Select this to remove them.

 HTML: do not use default transformation CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-comp_pp include a set of relatively sane defaults, but they can create
+ppcomp include a set of relatively sane defaults, but they can create
 issues with some documents.
 For instance **<i>** might be **+** instead of
 the regular **_**.
-This option tells comp_pp to ignore that predefined
+This option tells ppcomp to ignore that predefined
 CSS.
 The downside is that more diffs may appear until a new
 transformational CSS is in place.